Larmeal/End-to-end-online-retail-analysis/README.md

 ## Project Overview:
 ![Flow Chart 2](https://user-images.githubusercontent.com/95965281/192148727-b1acfa5a-c988-46cd-b7b6-38e4fcd288b6.jpg)

 This project was created to practice the beginner-level data engineer for understanding the end-to-end data pipeline process starting with the extraction of the raw data to transformation to analytic data and loading to the data warehouse and basic visualization on the dashboard.
-The project was modified from "Road to Data Engineer" course by Aj.Perth and Aj.Fony at [DataTH](https://www.facebook.com/datasciencechill) on Facebook fanpage.
+The project was modified from "Road to Data Engineer" course which was instructed by Aj.Perth and Aj.Fony at [DataTH](https://www.facebook.com/datasciencechill) on Facebook fanpage.

 ## Project Desciption:
 The project was simulated to the gift shop in London, named "Worldwide gift shop", Which contains a transnational data set which occurred between 01/12/2018 and 09/12/2019 for a UK-based and registered non-store online retail. on [UCI website](https://archive.ics.uci.edu/ml/datasets/Online+Retail)